jawrainey/dotfiles/README.md

     git clone http://github.com/jawrainey/dotfiles.git ~/dotfiles
     cd ~/dotfiles && ./install.sh

-## Plugins
+## Vim plugins

-I use [vundle](https://github.com/gmarik/vundle) to easily manage and keep my my plugins up-to-date.
+I use [vundle](https://github.com/gmarik/vundle) to easily manage and keep my vim plugins up-to-date.
 I try to keep my settings and use of plugins minimal.
 The ones that I use are:

 - [YouCompleteMe](https://github.com/Valloric/YouCompleteMe/): code-completion as you type.